AdvancedResearchComputing/examples/README.md

 Most examples here were put together by former ARC Computational Scientist John Burkardt (see, e.g., https://people.sc.fsu.edu/~jburkardt/) and later updated to the Slurm scheduler and newer clusters.

-If you are an ARC user and would like a new example for a particular software package, please contact us: https://arc.vt.edu/help
+If you are an ARC user and would like a new example for a particular software package,  contact us: https://arc.vt.edu/help